PSU3D0/formualizer/crates/formualizer-macros/README.md

 annotate built-in function implementations with capability flags consumed by the engine planner.

+> **Note:** This crate is an internal implementation detail of the Formualizer
+> workspace.
+It is published only to satisfy dependency resolution for other
+> `formualizer-*` crates, and its APIs may change without notice outside the
+> workspace.
+External consumers typically do not need to depend on it directly.

 ## What it provides

 - **Capability synthesis** – generate `Function::caps()` bodies from a tidy list